UBC-MDS/DSCI-554_MDS_Retention/milestone1.md

 ## Question
-Identify the question that your team in interested in answering with the survey.
+Identify the question that your team is interested in answering with the survey.

 #### Topic of Research:
 * Does hours of sleep/study/lectures influence retention level of MDS material?